A Web Application Firewall (WAF) solution offers protection for web servers.

 - StackPath Web Application Firewall (FREE TRIAL) A Cloud-based firewall that is part of an “edge” solution.

-- Sucuri Website Firewall (LEARN MORE) – Part of a suite of offsite protection services that also includes DDoS protection.
+- Sucuri Website Firewall (LEARN MORE) Part of a suite of offsite application security services that also includes DDoS protection.

-- Cloudflare WAF – A Cloud-based solution that can be combined with DDoS protection.
+- Cloudflare WAF Cloud-based solution that can be combined with DDoS protection.

-- Amazon Web Services WAF – A front end for those who operate Amazon Web Services, including Application Load Balancer and the Amazon content delivery network.
+- Amazon Web Services WAF Front end for those who operate Amazon Web Services, including Application Load Balancer and the Amazon content delivery network.

 - 1 What Attacks do WAFs protect against?